 ‘The international community coming together to bring peace to a war torn society.
 International intervention is never easy and above all it depends on the courage, commitment and training of our armed forces, something this exhibition captures so well alongside the human story of what happened after the conflict.
 We should be grateful to them and to all those who made a success of this venture. ’

-The statement below is from Major General Barduani, 29th Commander of Kosovo Force, who expressed his appreciation for the initiative which highlights NATO’s and International Community’s continued attention to the KFOR mission.
+The statement below is from Major General Barduani, 29th Commander of Kosovo Force, who expressed his appreciation for the initiative which highlights the continued attention to the KFOR mission by NATO and the International Community.
 To this day, KFOR can be considered NATO’s longest standing and most successful mission.
 He said:

 ”The Commander of Kosovo Force, Major General Enrico BARDUANI believes that the “KFOR and Kosovo + 25 Exhibition” represents a unique opportunity, first and foremost, to remember and honour those KFOR soldiers who, over the past 25 years, suffered from injuries or even sacrificed their lives in the fulfilment of their duty to ensure security and stability in Kosovo.
 Secondly, this event powerfully illustrates – through images captured by the lens – the resilience of people, whether soldiers or ordinary citizens, who with unwavering hope, strive each day to overcome challenges and shape a future grounded in peace and social development.
 The Kosovo Force, currently composed of 33 Troops Contributing Nations – 28 NATO members and 5 partners – continues, as it did 25 years ago, to carry out its mission with dedication and impartiality to help make Kosovo, and the entire Balkan Region, a stable area projected toward sustainable social and economic development, for the benefit of all communities, regardless of ethnicity or religious belief.”